 If an operation fails, the processing is not interrupted.
-The operation is denied with the conventional WL Sips response code (responseCode field).
+The operation is denied with the conventional Worldline Sips response code (responseCode field).

-The differences between the possible values of the officeBatchResponseCode field (WL Sips 2.0) and the office_batch_response_code field:
+The differences between the possible values of the officeBatchResponseCode field (Worldline Sips 2.0) and the office_batch_response_code field:

 |00||No one (all fields are correct.)||OK|